zhongl/scala-with-cats/src/pages/type-classes/anatomy.md

 This is fine because we don't usually need to refer to given instances by name.
 The second bit of syntax is the use of `with` to implement a trait directly without having to write out `new JsonWriter[Person]` and so on.

-Finally, in a real implementation we'd usually want to define the instances on a companion object: the instance for `String` on the `JsonWriter` companion object (because we cannot define it on the `String` companion object) and the instance for `Person` on the `Person` companion object.
+In a real implementation we'd usually want to define the instances on a companion object: the instance for `String` on the `JsonWriter` companion object (because we cannot define it on the `String` companion object) and the instance for `Person` on the `Person` companion object.
 I haven't done this here because I would need to redeclare `JsonWriter`, as a type and it's companion object must be declared at the same time.